-- This salad tastes even better if it sits for a few hours.
-You can make it up to 1 day ahead for a party.
+- TO MAKE AHEAD: This salad tastes even better if it sits for a few hours.
+You can make it up to 1 day ahead.
 I recommend lightly moistening it with half the desired amount of dressing, then adding the remaining dressing right before serving.
-I also recommend storing the chickpeas separately and adding them just before serving so that they stay extra crisp.
+Make the chickpeas up to 1 day in advance.
+Store separately in an airtight container at room temperature.

-- Leftover salad can be stored in the refrigerator for up to 3 days.
+- TO STORE: Leftover salad can be stored in the refrigerator for up to 3 days.
 I recommend waking it back up with a squirt of lemon juice and an extra drizzle of Caesar dressing.

-- Dressing tip: You’ll only need about half of the full amount of the homemade Caesar dressing.
+- DRESSING TIP: You’ll only need about half of the full amount of the homemade Caesar Dressing.
 I ended up making a whole batch, then using the extra with the leftover salad and throughout the week.